mstcgalis/personal-website/content/posts/erg-letter.md

 Dear ~,

-I am expressing my interest in an exchange at eeerrrggg 🤮.
+I am expressing my interest in an exchange at erg.
 As a student at the BUT Faculty of Fine Arts, specifically in Graphic Design Studio 1, I am enthusiastic about the opportunity to broaden my academic horizons, refine my design skills, and immerse myself in new cultural experiences.

 My studies at AGD1 have equipped me with a solid foundation in research, visual design, digital product design, and programming.
 These skills have been instrumental in completing projects such as the MacOS app [Tomado](/projects/tomado) and the IoT device [Keybot](/projects/keybot).